 As a strategic framework, the European Youth Work Agenda (EYWA) expands the knowledge base and connects political decisions with their implementation in practice.
 It also serves to enable youth work as a distinct field of work to be an equal partner for other policy fields.
 The EYWA is grounded in a political basis, characterised by co-ordinated collaboration of the youth work community of practice, and supported by the funding programmes in the field of youth.
 Putting the Agenda into practice is called the Bonn Process.

-Political documents of both the European Union and the Council of Europe are meant to put the EYWA on a firm basis, confirming commitment from both institutions to establishing it.
-In addition to the Council of Europe’s Recommendation on youth work adopted in 2017 and Youth sector strategy 2030 adopted in 2020 as well as the European Union’s Youth Strategy 2019-2027, an EU resolution on establishing the European Youth Work Agenda is planned to be adopted in November 2020 during the German EU Council Presidency.
-Moreover, a mutual agreement on supporting the implementation of the Agenda between both institutions could be one of the achievements.
+Political documents of both the European Union and the Council of Europe put the EYWA on a firm basis, confirming commitment from both institutions to establishing it.
+In addition to the Council of Europe’s Recommendation on youth work adopted in 2017 and Youth sector strategy 2030 adopted in 2020 as well as the European Union’s Youth Strategy 2019-2027, the Council and the Representatives of the Governments of the Member States meeting within the Council took note of a Resolution for a framework to establish a European Youth Work Agenda in its meeting on 30.11.2020.
+Moreover, mutually agreeing on supporting the implementation of the Agenda in the Bonn Process by both institutions is one of the achievements.

 Engagement of the youth work community of practice

 3rd European Youth Work Convention